RileyPut7/RIleyPut7/BlockOfCode.md

 # Here is a block of code that I wrote for my 2040 INFOTTC class.
-_This Code will produce a text document with a title and content after completing the requried operations._
+_This Code will produce a text document with a title and content after completing the required operations._

 using System;
 using System.IO;
 namespace DocumentApplication
 {